Relocation of Parents and Children

-At Jacobs Berger, our family law attorneys have over 25 years of combined experience applying our unique approach to child custody and relocation matters of all kinds across Madison, Florham Park, Randolph, Hanover, Morris County, and throughout New Jersey.
-This unique approach focuses on finding solutions to legal issues which do not jeopardize the stability of your relationship with your children and all that you have already worked to achieve in your life, and helps to set the foundation for a successful legal, financial, and parental future for years to come.
+At Jacobs Berger, our family law attorneys have over 45 years of combined experience applying our unique approach to child custody and relocation matters of all kinds throughout New Jersey.
+This unique approach focuses on finding solutions to legal issues which do not jeopardize the stability of your relationship with your children and all that you have already worked to achieve in your life and helps to set the foundation for a successful legal, financial, and parental future for years to come.

-Contact our firm today to discuss your needs or concerns regarding your relocation or the relocation of a co-parent and your children in a confidential case assessment.
+Contact our firm today to discuss your needs or concerns regarding your relocation or the relocation of a co-parent and your children in a confidential Strategic Planning Session.

 Relocation of Parents within New Jersey